Steps for Developing a School Traffic Safety Plan

-- Determine timeline and method of distribution - at an already existing school event, e.g. registration, PTO meeting, etc.
+- Send STS brochure home to parents or distribute at an already existing event, e.g., registration, PTO meeting, etc.

-- Arrange for brochure to be handed out by original stakeholders, including police officers in morning and afternoon on a particular day/week, e.g. first week of school, Walk Our Children to School Week.
+- Reinforce STS plan by original stakeholders, including police officers in morning and afternoon on a particular day/week, i.e., first week of school.

 - Provide school traffic safety brochure at registration or send home to parents via backpacks.

-- If a Madison school, contact Safety Educator, Steve Meiers at Madison Traffic Engineering for conducting classes on pedestrian safety.
+- If a Madison school, contact Safety Educator, Steve Meiers at Madison Traffic Engineering for conducting classes on bicycle or pedestrian safety.